Guides for Citing Sources

 - APA citation style (Print PDF)

 - MLA citation style (Print PDF)

-- Chicago Manual of Style online (Quick Guide)
+- Chicago Manual of Style online (or the abbreviated Quick Guide)

 - Annotated Bibliography Tutorial

 Have a question about citing sources or citation styles?
 Ask a Librarian.

 What is citation management software?

 Citation management tools allow a user to organize and retrieve information, such as citations for books, articles, and Web sites, by interfacing with library databases.
 The citation manager then works with word-processing software to insert properly formatted footnotes or citations into a paper and create a properly formatted bibliography.